Rush Sturges: Kayaking career

-Documentary filmmaking career
+Documentary film making career

 Rush Sturges is known for award-winning feature-length documentary films blending adventure sports with emotional storytelling and cutting-edge cinematography.
-He has produced and directed more than 15 documentary films and a number of music videos.
+He has produced and/or directed more than 20 documentary films and a number of music videos.

-Sturges began his filmmaking career in 2001 as a member of Young Guns Productions.
+Sturges began his film making career in 2001 as a member of Young Guns Productions.
 In 2009 he founded River Roots Productions.

 As a filmmaker, Sturges has documented cutting edge descents and world records, including Tyler Bradt's record waterfall descent of 189 ft.
 Palouse Falls in 2009.
 Sturges featured the footage in his film "Dream Result" (2010).

 In 2015 Sturges documented Rafa Ortiz's multi year training to kayak Niagara Falls.
 The project was acquired by Red Bull Media House and Starz and released as the full-length documentary film "Chasing Niagara" under Sturges' own River Roots Productions.
 Variety Magazine hailed "Chasing Niagara" as "the biggest, and most artistically ambitious, big waterfall kayak movie ever made".
 The film won critical acclaim and was selected as the Best Film for Mountain Sports at the 2015 Banff Mountain Film and Book Festival.

 "Chasing Niagara" follows Rafa Ortiz on a three-year journey to train for a harrowing descent of Niagara Falls.
 Featuring Ortiz, Sturges, Evan Garcia, Aniol Serrasolses, and Gerd Serrasolses, it is shot on location on the rivers of Veracruz, Mexico, as well as Washington and Oregon in the United States, before culminating at Niagara Falls on the border between the United States and Canada.

 The film's protagonist, Ortiz, said about the production: "On one hand, 'Chasing Niagara' is about a character, Rafa Ortiz, with his friend Rush Sturges.
 But I lived a parallel experience, about a character called Rush Sturges, who was trying, with his friend Rafa Ortiz, to make a film which had a story that transcended everything he had made up to that point."

 In 2021, Sturges released his second documentary feature "The River Runner" on Netflix following the life of world famous expedition kayaker Scott Lindgren about his 20-year journey to be the first person to run the four rivers that originate from Mount Kailash in Tibet.
 A review in Spling Movies notes that the River Runner "isn't an ordinary documentary but rather an emotive character portrait".